A special area of interest for Dr. Dawn Potter-Balusik is acupuncture for endometriosis.

-Western medicine often misses an endometriosis diagnosis until the woman has had symptoms for many years.
+Western medicine often misses an endometriosis diagnosis until the woman has had symptoms for an average of 7 years.
 And a Western medical diagnosis of endometriosis can only be confirmed by surgery.

-The pain may occur only during menstruation, or include such times as ovulation, sexual activity, urination or bowel movement.
+The pain may occur only during menstruation or include such times as ovulation, sexual activity, urination or bowel movement.
 Some women experience pain every day or at random, unpredictable times.

 Most women undergo several surgeries, some as often as every 9 months.
-And many women have accompanying illnesses such as fibromyalgia, chronic fatigue syndrome, irritable bowel syndrome and immune system dysfunction.
+And many have accompanying illnesses such as fibromyalgia, chronic fatigue syndrome, irritable bowel syndrome and immune system dysfunction.
 It is a hopeless situation for many women.

-Some things Dawn will ask is whether the pain is improved with application of heat or cold; whether the pain is dull, down bearing, fixed, sharp or stabbing; whether putting pressure on the lower abdomen helps or makes it worse; when the pain is most experienced; and if there are recurring vaginal infections.
+Some things Dr. Dawn will ask is whether the pain is improved with application of heat or cold; whether the pain is dull, down bearing, fixed, sharp or stabbing; whether putting pressure on the lower abdomen helps or makes it worse; when the pain is most experienced; and if there are recurring vaginal infections.
 She will also ask in-depth questions about the menstrual cycle itself.
 The answers provide evidence to define the underlying energetic imbalance and how to treat it with Oriental medicine, using acupuncture, Chinese herbs, and nutritional therapy.

 It is also essential that the endometriosis patient take the appropriate Chinese herbal formula(s) for her specific disease pattern.
-They can help detoxify the body, nourish organs, decrease pain, balance hormones and regulate the immune system function naturally, without side effects.
+These can help detoxify the body, nourish organs, decrease pain, balance hormones and regulate the immune system function naturally, without side effects.